angohouse/Aivot/applications/Aivot.md

 - Enable AI to support multiple languages (Chinese, English, Japanese).
 - Allow AI to answer voting-related questions (e.g., "Can I change my vote?").

-## Referral Program (optional) :moneybag:

-You can find more information about the program [here](https://grants.web3.foundation/docs/referral-program).

-- **Referrer:** Name of the Polkadot Ambassador or GitHub account of the Web3 Foundation grantee
-- **Payment Address:** Polkadot/Kusama (USDC) payment address.
-Please also specify the currency. (e.g. 15oF4...
-(USDC))

 ## Additional Information :heavy_plus_sign: